 Precise claim payment amounts can only be determined upon receipt of the itemized bill.
 Benefits are based on the plan participant’s eligibility and plan provisions in effect at the time services are rendered.
 Standard claim payment policies include, but are not limited to, multiple procedure reductions and U&C charges.
 Claim bundling/unbundling procedures will be applied to only services eligible for coverage under the Plan.

-MRC is the maximum amount Cigna will pay an out-of-network health care professional for billed services.
+MRC is the maximum amount Aetna will pay an out-of-network health care professional for billed services.
 The plan participant is responsible for the portion of the expense that is above MRC.
-Amounts in excess of MRC are not eligible charges and are not applicable to plan year deductible or out-of-pocket maximum.
+Amounts more than MRC are not eligible charges and are not applicable to plan year deductible or out-of-pocket maximum.

 IMPORTANT: The percentage of the claim that will be paid is always based on the MRC amount or the actual charge made by the provider, whichever is less.